-No, Kate and Andrew, I’m not talking about your loony Canadian dollar.
+No, Bob and Andrew, I’m not talking about your loony Canadian dollar.
 Nor am I referring to the measly seventy cents or so that the New Zealand and Australian dollars are now worth (in 2018).
 This article has nothing to do with exchange rates.
 Although, friends, it is true that my money is worth more than yours.

 Today’s post is focused on the value of the American dollar in various retirement accounts.
 While I have seen a few very detail-oriented people adjust their net worth based on where their money is held, most of us — myself included — just add up the value of all the accounts to arrive at the total.
 Is that the best approach?